AN ECOLOGY OF LINE

 TOWARDS AN EXPERIMENTAL ECOLOGY OF LINE

-The work on show here has been exclusively produced by participants from the 2024 course.
+The work on show here has been exclusively produced by participants from the 2024 Ecology of Line course.
 Over a period of six months (Feb-July 2024), a cohort of 18 artists, thinkers, writers and makers, moved through a creative-critical consideration of threads, dots, traces, combining these to form weaves, transcriptions, and finally coming together as an experimental ecology of line.
 This work has been divided into four sections to reflect these explorations:

 TRACE